joelchrono12/joelchrono12.ml/_posts/2025-08-29-top-25-games-of-all-time.md

 This is a tactics RPG for the PSP that was recommended to me a while back.
 It is a very fantastical take on a historical figure, which is not something commonly seen in JRPGs or videogames at all.

 It was one of my first introductions to the genre---other than a couple levels of Advance Wars---and I definitely found it really engaging.
-I didn't really need much grinding, other than doing the extra stages once at least.
+It doesn't need much grinding, other than doing the extra stages once at least.

-The game features skill crafting, which makes it so even grinding has more benefits other than XP, since enemies drop their own skills to be combined with others, and the abilities you get from some are just amazing.
+The game has Jeanne and his companions face off against the British, who are aided by demons and ghouls.
+Alongside some other characters, Jeanne has a magical gauntlet that will boost her stats for a turn, and give her an advantage against the enemy.
+There's also skill crafting, which makes it so even grinding has more benefits other than XP, since enemies drop their own skills to be combined with others, and the abilities you get from that are amazing.
 It is a much better feature than skill trees, since pretty much every character can be tuned up to what you want it to be when it comes to magic and attack styles.

 Each character has their weapon and initial stats to be better at certain things of course, and the variety is great.
-Of course my favorite is the thief, who can wreak havoc, moving the most, evading everything and poisoning everyone!
+My favorite is the thief, who can wreak havoc, moving the most, evading everything and poisoning everyone!

-Honestly, this is just a Tactics RPG that does everything extremely well.
-With wonderful art, great music, some epic anime cutscenes and just everything you may want, in order to go on and fight for France!
+With wonderful art, great music, some epic anime cutscenes and just everything you may want, this Tactics RPG gives you no excuse not to go and fight for France!

 ## 7. Final Fantasy VI